gesteban/itinerary-challenge/README.md

   different approaches.
   Each implementation can also resolve the problem using different pathfinder strategies, the application defines two strategies: FASTEST and SHORTEST.
-  More implementation and strategies could be added easily, allowing pathfinder problem to be solved using different approaches.
+  More implementation and strategies could be added easily, allowing the pathfinder problem to be solved using different approaches.
   The described logic was designed using abstract factory and template patterns.